kylemsguy/pebble-pokedex/README.md

 pebble-pokedex
 ==============
-A pokedex for the Pebble
+A pokedex for the Pebble using the PokeAPI